connectedbydata/connectedbydata.org/_posts/2025-07-08-open-letter-ai-literacy-for-all.md

 The letter was open for signature over June, and has been sent to the Prime Minister, Secretary of State for Science, and Secretary of State for Education.

-A full copy of [the letter can be found here]({{site.baseurl}}/assets/blog/2025-07-08 - Open Letter to the UK Government_ Prioritising AI Literacy for All Citizens.pdf)
+A full copy of [the letter can be found here]({{site.baseurl}}/assets/blog/2025-07-08 - Open Letter to the UK Government_ Prioritising AI Literacy for All Citizens.pdf) and if you would like to receive updates on any government response or be invited to a follow-up online conversation, [please complete the form here](https://docs.google.com/forms/d/e/1FAIpQLSfbHYztIchuFw--EbTgnGUnMtorPQX464uOUZVED6Gp8OMX8g/viewform?usp=header).